andrewcbuensalida/course-spring-boot/README.md

 `[ERROR] Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.8.1:compile (default-compile) on project api: Fatal error compiling: java.lang.NoSuchFieldError: Class com.sun.tools.javac.tree.JCTree$JCImport does not have member field 'com.sun.tools.javac.tree.JCTree qualid' -> [Help 1]`
 The error when the jdk version in the app is 21 but the maven compiler version is 17 is something like:
 `version 21 not compatible`

+##
+When running, was getting this error:
+`Error: Could not find or load main class org.apache.maven.wrapper.MavenWrapperMain`

+So went in each app's folder and ran this:
+`mvn -N io.takari:maven:wrapper`
+This created a .mvn folder